Choosing Cipher

 When an encrypted communication with news server (option ServerX.Encryption) is active NZBGet and the news server use TLS/SSL protocol to exchange data in a secure way.

 When a TLS/SSL connection is created the so called TLS Handshake process is performed.
 During TLS Handshake the client (NZBGet) and the server (news server) choose the cipher for communication.
-By default the most secure cipher is selected.
-This cipher however may not give the best performance on your particular computer.
+By default, the most secure cipher is selected.
+This cipher, however, may not give the best performance on your particular computer.

 In the terminal execute the command